siavashahmadi/habithub/README.md

 - **Reminders**: Customizable reminders for each habit to help you stay on track
 - **Customization**: Personalize the app with different themes (light/dark/system) and accent colors
 - **User Accounts**: Sign in to sync your habits across devices and never lose your progress
+- **Cross-Platform**: Works on iOS, Android, and now as a web application!

 ## Screenshots